Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation: Results and discussion

 \subsection{Taylor-Green problem}

-The Taylor-Green problem is a classical problem which is periodic in both $x$ and $y$-axis and has an exact solution.
-This is a particularly challenging problem for SPH since the particles move along the streamlines towards a stagnation point leading to particle disorder.
+The Taylor-Green problem is a classical problem which is periodic along both $x$ and $y$ axes and has an exact solution.
+This is a particularly challenging problem for SPH~\cite{Adami2013, sph:acisph:cpc:2017, fatehi-2019} since the particles move along the streamlines towards a stagnation point leading to particle disorder.

 The exact solution for the Taylor-Green problem is given by

 where $U$ is chosen as $1m/s$, $b=-8\pi^2/Re$, $Re=U L /\nu$, and $L=1m$.